 One corporate benefit growing in popularity is the unlimited vacation policy.
 According to Indeed, job postings offering unlimited time off increased by 178% between May 2015 and May 2019.
-Netflix, LinkedIn, Zoom, and Twitter are just some of the big names leading the way with unlimited vacation, and we’re now seeing the trend spread well beyond Silicon Valley.
+Netflix, LinkedIn, Zoom, and Twitter are just some of the big names leading the way with unlimited vacation, and we’re now seeing the trend spread beyond Silicon Valley.

-An unlimited vacation policy allows employees to take unlimited paid leave, for any reason.
+An unlimited vacation policy allows employees to take unlimited paid leave for any reason.
 There is no annual cap, and employees do not accrue unused vacation days at the end of the year.

-However, unlimited vacation policies are often seen as a bit of a gray zone — especially for employees, who can worry that taking too much time off will be perceived negatively by their managers and coworkers.
+However, unlimited vacation policies are often seen as a bit of a gray zone — especially for employees, who worry that taking too much time off will be perceived negatively by their managers and coworkers.
 This raises the question as to whether an unlimited policy is really a good corporate benefit, or if it actually makes it harder for employees to take time off.

 It can save your company time and money

-On a very simplistic level, introducing an unlimited vacation policy can remove some of the admin associated with traditional, limited policies.
+Introducing an unlimited vacation policy can remove some of the admin associated with traditional, limited policies.
 Not having to monitor or calculate the number of days taken by each employee could save your HR team up to 52 hours a year.
 And, because employees aren’t accruing any unused vacation days, there’s nothing to pay out when they leave.